Wild Animal Ethics

-Wild Animal Ethics: The Moral and Political Problem of Wild Animal Suffering is a 2020 book by philosopher Kyle Johannsen, published by Routledge.
-The book explores whether humans have moral obligations to reduce wild animal suffering and argues, from a deontological standpoint, that such duties exist.
-It examines sources of suffering in nature, including predation, disease, and environmental hardship, and considers possible forms of intervention, such as habitat management and genetic engineering.
-Johannsen also discusses objections concerning the value of naturalness, liberty, and the ethical risks of intervention.
+Wild Animal Ethics: The Moral and Political Problem of Wild Animal Suffering is a 2020 book by the philosopher Kyle Johannsen, published by Routledge.
+The book examines whether humans have moral obligations to reduce wild animal suffering and argues, from a deontological perspective, that such duties exist.

-The work has been discussed in academic contexts, including a symposium in Philosophia featuring commentaries by Clare Palmer, Bob Fischer, Nicolas Delon, and others.
-Reviewers noted its contribution to debates on animal ethics and the moral relevance of suffering in the wild, while questioning some of its assumptions and practical implications.
+Johannsen discusses sources of suffering in nature, including predation, disease, adverse weather, starvation, injury, and parasitism.
+He also considers possible interventions, including habitat management and genetic engineering, and discusses objections concerning naturalness, liberty, and the risks of intervention.
+The book was the subject of a symposium in Philosophia, with commentaries by Clare Palmer, Bob Fischer, Nicolas Delon, and Gary David O'Brien.

+Publication history

+The book was published as an ebook by Routledge in New York and London on October 29, 2020, and was issued in hardcover and paperback on October 30, 2020.

 Summary

 Johannsen examines the question of what is good about nature and argues that wild animals often experience substantial suffering.
-He attributes this to reproductive strategies in which most offspring die before reaching adulthood, as well as to factors such as predation, adverse weather, starvation, stress, injury, and parasitism.
-He also discusses attitudes toward nature, including the view that naturalness has intrinsic value.
+He attributes this partly to reproductive strategies in which many offspring die before reaching adulthood, as well as to factors such as predation, adverse weather, starvation, stress, injury, and parasitism.
+He also discusses views about nature, including the claim that naturalness has intrinsic value.

-He then argues that humans have a collective moral obligation to intervene in nature to reduce wild animal suffering and considers the potential risks of doing so.
-The book explores the use of technologies such as CRISPR and gene drives for this purpose and concludes with a discussion of how intervention relates to animal rights activism.
+The book argues that humans have a collective moral obligation to intervene in nature to reduce wild animal suffering, while also considering the risks of intervention.
+Johannsen discusses technologies such as CRISPR and gene drives as possible means of reducing suffering.
+The book concludes with a discussion of how intervention in nature relates to animal rights activism.

 Reception

-Symposium and responses
+Symposium

-A symposium was held on the book in April 2021, hosted by Animals in Philosophy, Politics, Law, and Ethics (APPLE) at Queens University, featuring commentaries by Nicolas Delon, Bob Fischer, Gary O'Brien, and Clare Palmer.
-These were later published in the journal Philosophia.
+A symposium on Wild Animal Ethics was held in April 2021 by Animals in Philosophy, Politics, Law, and Ethics (APPLE) at Queen's University, with commentaries by Nicolas Delon, Bob Fischer, Gary David O'Brien, and Clare Palmer.
+The commentaries were later published in Philosophia with Johannsen's response.

-Nicolas Delon's commentary argues that the book largely overlooks the issues of agency and freedom.
-Despite this, he gives Johannsen credit for considering liberty as an issue and for favoring interventions which minimize infringements of liberty.

-Bob Fischer's commentary challenges Johannsen's claims on habitat destruction in two ways.
-The first questions his calculation of the quantity of animals that experience overall positive lives.
-The second aspect acknowledges Johannsen's perspective on the balance between lives with positive and negative outcomes, but refutes the notion that this leads to his desired conclusion due to separate justifications.